jzerbe/jzerbe.github.com/_posts/2026-03-17-quantifying-and-mitigating-stress.md

 I took longer, than helpful to my goals, to realize that there is a deep connection between my mind and body.
 Largely the language the fake/pious of spiritual practices used pissed me off enough to stay away.
 But you do not need to use their language; power comes through finding your own language.
-Here, I use the language I needed to hear - that of hate and power.
+Here, I use the language I needed to hear at that earlier time - that of hate and power.

 ### Phase 1: empty head
 I knew that mind and body were integrated when mountain biking forced me empty my head or hit trees.